High-Energy Limit of Quantum Electrodynamics beyond Sudakov Approximation

-with $K=K_1+K_2$.
+respectively.
 We are not able to find the result for the four-fold integral~(\ref{eq::F1integral}) in a closed analytic form.
 However, the coefficients of the series

 can in principle be analytically computed for any given $n$ corresponding to the $(n+2)$-loop double-logarithmic contribution.
 The first seven coefficients of the series are listed in Table~\ref{tab::cn}.
 The series~(\ref{eq::F1series}) is useful only for sufficiently small $x$.
-For large $x$ the integral~(\ref{eq::F1integral}) can be computed numerically.
+For $x\sim 1$ the integral~(\ref{eq::F1integral}) can be computed numerically.
 The result of the numerical evaluation is presented in Fig.~\ref{fig::fx} for the function $f(x)=-3F^{(1)}_1$.
-The function rapidly grows at $x\sim 1$ and then monotonically approaches the limit $f(\infty)=1.33496\ldots$ corresponding to
+The function rapidly grows to the maximum value $f(x)=0.881566\ldots$ at $x=2.60904\ldots$ corresponding to

-Thus the power-suppressed amplitude is {\em enhanced} by the double-logarithmic corrections at high energy.
-A similar effect has been observed before {\it e.g.} for the electron-muon backward scattering \cite{Gorshkov:1966ht}.
-In the case under consideration the enhancement may be related to a specific structure of the process with the soft electron pair exchange.
-Through the pair emission an eikonal electron is converted into an eikonal positron with approximately the same momentum but opposite electric charge, Fig.~\ref{fig::diagram2loop}(c).
-As a result the double-logarithmic contribution of the topology of Fig.~\ref{fig::diagram3loop}(c) has an opposite sign with respect to the one of Fig.~\ref{fig::diagram2loop}(a,b,d) and cancels the standard Sudakov suppression.
-The double-logarithmic approximation of $F_1^{(1)}$ given above is valid for $\alpha\ll x\ll1/\alpha$, which covers the energy interval $1\ll|\ln\rho|\ll 1/\alpha$ sufficient for any practical applications.
-For higher energies corresponding to $x\sim 1/\alpha$ the subleading terms proportional to powers of $\alpha\ln\rho\sim 1$ have to be resumed to all orders.
+and then decays monotonically.
+For large $x\gg 1$ the asymptotic behaviour of the function is exponential $f(x)\sim e^{-{x\over 2}+2\ln x}$.
+However, due to the exponential suppression the double logarithmic result is not an accurate approximation already for $x\approx 10$ where the subleading terms proportional to powers of $\alpha\ln\rho\approx 1/3$ have to be taken into account.